smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.6-instructions-to-rub-examples.md

 Attendees will learn how to do the following:

 * Ingest data into S3 using Amazon Athena and the Parquet data format
-* Visualize data with pandas, matplotlib on SageMaker notebooks
+* Visualize data with pandas, and matplotlib on SageMaker notebooks
 * Detect statistical data bias with SageMaker Clarify
 * Perform feature engineering on a raw dataset using Scikit-Learn and SageMaker Processing Jobs
 * Store and share features using SageMaker Feature Store